marybethcassity/image-transform/README.md

 # image-transform
 resize images while maintaining image center and aspect ratio, also transforms corresponding coco annotations

+## Installation
+make sure all requirements are installed

 ## Usage
 update the original image path, the cropped image path, and the resized (final) image path